mcdonc/.nixconfig/videos/devenv/script.rst

 writing and testing code in a working environment.
-If she is already running MacOS or any Linux distribution (even WSL on Windows), she will be able to use the tools already installed on her machine to edit the code, rather than being conscripted into using some foreign environment that he or she may not be comfortable with.
+If she is already running MacOS or any Linux distribution (even WSL on Windows), she will be able to use the tools already installed on her machine to edit the code, rather than being conscripted into using some foreign coding environment that he or she may not be comfortable with.

 ``devenv`` is useful under NixOS but actually more useful under plain-old-Nix.
 Because Nix is cross-platform (MacOS and Linux), it is theoretically practical